Visayas

-There are three administrative regions in the Visayas: Western Visayas (pop.
-7.9 million), Central Visayas (8 million) and Eastern Visayas (4.5 million).
-The Negros Island Region existed from 2015 to 2017, separating Negros Occidental and its capital Bacolod from Western Visayas and Negros Oriental from Central Visayas.
-The region has been dissolved since.
+There are four administrative regions in the Visayas: Western Visayas (pop.
+4.73 million), Negros Island Region (pop.
+4.76 million), Central Visayas (6.54 million) and Eastern Visayas (4.5 million).

 Etymology

-The exact meaning of the name of the Visayas is unknown however the word itself derives from Sanskrit.
-The name was first documented by Song-era Chinese maritime official Zhao Rugua as the Pi-she-ye, who raided the coasts of Fujian and Penghu during the late 12th century using iron javelins attached to ropes as their weapons.
-The word "Bisaya" was first documented in Spanish sources in reference only to the non-Ati inhabitants of the island of Panay and possibly parts of Negros.
-The peoples they first encountered in Western Visayas were described by the Spanish as being "white people" and were not characterized as being tattooed, although inhabitants of Panay living in the mountainous regions did practice tattooing.
-In contrast, the Spaniards called the inhabitants of the other Visayan islands of Cebu, Bohol, and Leyte as the Pintados ("the painted ones") in reference to their practice of tattooing their entire bodies.

-Speculations
+Pre-colonial etymology

-From the 1950s to 1960s there were spurious claims by various authors that "Bisaya" is derived from "Sri Vijaya", arguing that the Visayans were either settlers from Sri Vijaya or were subjects of it.
+From the 1950s to 1960s there were spurious claims by various authors that "Bisaya" is derived from the historical empire of "Sri Vijaya" which came from the Sanskrit term "Śrīvijaya" (श्रीविजय), arguing that the Visayans were either settlers from Sri Vijaya or were subjects of it.
 This claim is largely based only on the resemblance of the word Bisaya to Vijaya.
 But as the linguist Eugene Verstraelen pointed out, Vijaya would evolve into Bidaya or Biraya, not Bisaya, based on how other Sanskrit-derived loanwords become integrated into Philippine languages.

-The name has also been hypothesized to be related to the Bisaya ethnic group of Borneo, the latter incidentally recounted in the Maragtas epic as the alleged origins of the ancestral settlers in Panay.
+The name has also been hypothesized to be related to the Bisaya ethnic group of Borneo, the latter incidentally recounted in the controversial Maragtas epic as the alleged origins of the ancestral settlers in Panay.
 However historical, archeological, and linguistic evidence for this are still paltry.
 The languages of the Bisaya of Borneo and of the Bisaya of the Philippines do not show any special correlation, apart from the fact that they all belong to the same Austronesian family.
+This is contested by Historian Robert Nicholl who implied that the Srivijayans of Sumatra, Vijayans of Vijayapura at Brunei and the Visayans in the Philippines were all related and connected to each other since they form one contiguous area.
+On a similar note, according to an early Spanish missionary and historian P. Francisco Colin, S.J. in the Philippines, the inhabitants of Panay Island were originally from north Sumatra.
 Similarly there are claims that it was the name of a folk hero (allegedly "Sri Visaya") or that it originated from the exclamation "Bisai-yah!" ("How beautiful!") by the Sultan of Brunei who was visiting Visayas for the first time.
 All these claims have been challenged and remain as mere speculations and folk etymologies.

+Colonial etymology

+The exact meaning and origin of the name of the Visayas is unknown.
+The first documented use of the name is possibly by Song-era Chinese maritime official Zhao Rugua as the Pi-sho-ye, who raided the coasts of Fujian and Penghu during the late 12th century using iron javelins attached to ropes as their weapons.